andyet/padlock/README.md

 Could I have done this with another synchronous library?
 Maybe, but I found this straight and to the point.

-/This is my synchronous library.
-There are many like it, but this one is mine./
+> This is my synchronous library.
+There are many like it, but this one is mine.

 ## Examples